esalganik/Ridge_keel_porosity_overview/README.md

 - Data are grouped into predefined seasonal bins, and for each bin:
   - Median pₖ
   - Interquartile range (IQR)
+  - Number of observations (N)

 - Results are visualized as:
   - Scatter points grouped by source
   - Horizontal median lines
   - Shaded IQR envelopes
-  - Embedded table of seasonal statistics
+  - Embedded table of monthly statistics (median, IQR, and sample size N)

 ### Output